Rimini is famous all over the world for its nightlife; in fact its many bars and discos close at dawn!

-You can start your night by having an aperitif in one the street bars where people of all ages meet, here you can taste a nice glass of wine (the most famous wine of this area is the Sangiovese) and eat small pieces of the well-known Piadina with ham or cheese.
-After that, just choose a restaurant in the city or one on the beach and have some one the typical fish of the Adriatic Sea called pesce azzurro: it is delicious!
-If you’re still hungry I recommend that you have an Italian gelato or crepes with Nutella cream, jam or brandy, there are plenty of food stands in the center and all shops close very late, so you can eat and go shopping at the same time.
+You can start your night by having an aperitif in one the street bars where people of all ages meet: here you can taste a nice glass of wine (the most famous wine of this area is the Sangiovese) and eat small pieces of the well-known piadina with ham or cheese.
+After that, just choose a restaurant in the city or one on the beach and try the typical fish of the Adriatic Sea, called pesce azzurro: it is delicious!
+If you’re still hungry, I recommend you have an Italian gelato or crêpes with Nutella cream, jam or brandy: there are plenty of food stands in the center and all shops close very late, so you can eat and go shopping at the same time.

-As you spend the day on the beach, you can do anything as there are free lessons of yoga, tai-chi ch’uan, belly dancing, new energy or bio-gymnastic and tournaments in table tennis, beach volleyball, beach soccer and other sports, where you can have fun and meet new friends!
+As you spend the day on the beach, you can do anything, as there are free lessons of yoga, tai-chi ch’uan, belly dancing, new energy or bio-gymnastic and tournaments of table tennis, beach volleyball, beach soccer and other sports, where you can have fun and meet new friends!
 A nice idea is to rent a banana boat or a pedalò; if you are with your soulmate and prefer something more romantic, choose a two-seater pedalò and get some privacy under its canopy or enjoy a boat trip discovering new places on the coast, sipping a drink and dancing in the moonlight!

 By Elisabetta Rossi